 Doing CX Right Reminders:

 - Small acts of kindness go a long way.
 “People may forget what you said or did, but never forget how you made them feel.”
 Maya Angelou

 - Employees are your heroes.
 If they don’t feel important, your customers will feel it.

 - Don’t wait for formal end of year reviews.
 If you’re not appreciating employees throughout the year, your competitors will.
 They’re searching for great talent.

 - Don’t overthink it.
-Thank employees everywhere i.e. meetings, cafeteria, parking lot.
+Thank people everywhere i.e. meetings, LinkedIn “kudos” posts, etc.